The European Parliament in Strasbourg

 A visit to the parliamentary debating chamber is an unrivalled opportunity to soak up the unique atmosphere of the world’s largest transnational parliament.
 It hosts the European Parliament’s most important debates and has provided the backdrop for many historic votes.

 All visits to the European Parliament in Strasbourg include the Parlamentarium Simone Veil.
 The dynamic and interactive exhibition gives citizens of all ages a practical insight into the role of the European Parliament, its political groups and the work of its Members.

 Groups (20 people and more) can book their visit with a guided tour in English, French or German in advance online.
-Please note that different groups may be combined for tours.
 Bookings must be made at least 2 working days in advance.

 Part of the visit might take place with multimedia guides, available in 24 languages.

 |Monday − Friday|

 [Closed from 31/12/2022 to 31/01/2023] Visitors to the Alsace-Moselle Memorial in Schirmeck can find out all about the history of the region; from life on the Maginot Line and the destruction of World War II, to Franco-German reconciliation and the reconstruction of Europe.
 Admission is free of charge for groups also visiting the European Parliament during the same week, upon presentation of their confirmation letter.

 From Monday to Friday, a cafeteria with refreshing beverages and tasty snacks is open in the visitors’ area.

 The European Parliament prioritises a safe visit by respecting security and public health measures.
 Visitors are invited to read and take note of the following information, in order to ensure a safe visit for all:

 - A valid identity document (ID card or passport) is required to access European Parliament buildings.